 Long-time white and even Latino residents of Monterey Park were less welcoming of the quickly emerging Asian character of their city.
 “White flight” began accelerating as white (and Latino) residents began selling out at premium prices.
 Many of those that remained, however, complained of negative interactions with Asian newcomers on the road and in the marketplace.
 They complained of all-Chinese business signage.
 In 1985, an effort to declare English as the official language of Monterey Park failed, but, in the following year, a so-called “anti-growth” movement managed to vote Lily Chen and two other councilmembers off the city council.
 The new council majority quickly passed resolutions that supported English as the nation’s official language and that directed Monterey Park police to assist federal immigration authorities with immigration enforcement.
 They also fired the city planning commission, seen as “pro-Chinese development,” and then imposed a moratorium on new construction.
 All these actions were seen as clearly hostile to both long-time and new Chinese residents.
 The resulting pushback from the Chinese American community pressured the council to withdraw its resolutions and, in 1989, the council was forced to rescind the building moratorium.
 This left residents, regardless of their views, with resentment and bitterness.
 Asian property buyers and developers began to expand their sights to other communities in the San Gabriel Valley.

-Today, according to 2017 Census estimates, the Asian population makes up about 32 percent of the entire population of the San Gabriel Valley, up from about 2 percent in 1970.
-There are now 13 cities and communities in and around the San Gabriel Valley with majority Asian populations.
-Monterey Park’s Asian population itself, according to 2017 Census estimates, was reported to be at 67 percent.
-Of the 49 U.S. cities and communities with Asian majority populations found in the United States, these 13 San Gabriel Valley communities make up the largest concentration in any U.S. county.
+Today, according to 2022 Census estimates, the Asian population makes up about 34 percent of the population of the San Gabriel Valley, up from 2 percent in 1970.
+There are now 11 cities and one unincorporated community in the San Gabriel Valley with a majority Asian population.* San Marino's Asian population itself was reported to be at almost 69 percent.
+These communities make up the largest population concentration of Asian communities in any U.S. county.